sharon-hadar-leverate/dockers_gcloud/README.md

     "count": "count"
 }
 ```
-A simple quering can be:
+A simple query could be:
 1# show all tokens by descending order:
       choose "start new search"
       under "sort order" wirte: {"count":-1}